emilybstevens/school-district-analysis/README.md

 ![Original School Summary](Resources/original_school_summary.png)
 #### Updated School Summary
 ![Updated School Summary](Resources/updated_school_summary.png)
+#### Changes Catalogued
+After removing the 9th grade testing results from Thomas High School, several changes were noted.
+- The average math score dropped from 83.418349 to 83.350937, a change of -0.067412 points.
+- The average reading score increased from 83.848930 to 83.896082, a change of +0.047152 points.
+- The percentage of students passing math
+- The percentage of students passing reading
+- THe percentrage of students passing overall
 ### How does replacing the ninth graders’ math and reading scores affect
 Thomas High School’s performance relative to the other schools?
 ### How does replacing the ninth-grade scores affect the following: